List of alien races in Marvel Comics: A'askvarii

-First appearing in Black Goliath, the A'askvarii are a green-skinned humanoid race with octopus traits, possessing two legs (ending in three-toed taloned feet) and three tentacles sprouting from each shoulder in place of arms.
-They possess gills in place of a nose, and closely spaced needle-like teeth.
+The A'askvarii are a green-skinned humanoid species with octopus traits, possessing two legs (ending in three-toed taloned feet) and tentacles in place of arms.
 They possess fairly advanced technology, with warp-drive capability.
 A'askvarii are native to the planet O'erlanii; it is an oceanic world with oceans covering 75% of the planet's surface, and the rest being craggy mountains.

 A-Chiltarians

-First appearing in Tales to Astonish, the A-Chiltarians are a humanoid race possessing many eyes and purple-grey fur over their entire bodies, with four-fingered hands and three-toed feet.
+The A-Chiltarians are a humanoid species possessing many eyes and purple-grey fur over their entire bodies, with four-fingered hands and three-toed feet.
 They possess a tribal culture, and are mildly aggressive and temperamental.
 They are native to A-Chiltar III, a marshy planet (60% marsh, 40% prairie), and the atmosphere has a high methane content.
 Kraglin is an A-Chiltarian.

 Aakon

-First appeared in Captain Marvel, the Aakon are a race of yellow-skinned, dark-haired humanoids, the Aakon are enemies of the Kree and are allied with the Shadow Consortium.
+The Aakon are a species of yellow-skinned, dark-haired humanoids, the Aakon are enemies of the Kree and are allied with the Shadow Consortium.
 They have an Intergalactic Council and sought the destruction of all human life due to the perceived universal threat of Earth's population of super-beings.
-A number of Aakon colonies have since been destroyed by the Annihilation Wave.

 Acanti

-The Acanti are a race of space creatures that resemble whales.
+The Acanti are a whale-like species who are benevolent and compassionate by nature.
+The Acanti are led by the Prophet-Singer, who is the vessel of the Soul, a mystical force that links and motivates the Acanti.
+When the Prophet-Singer dies, the Soul moves on to another Acanti.
+The Brood infect individual Acanti with a virus that destroys the higher cognitive functions of their minds, enabling them to be easily controlled and converted into living starships.